 Programs Use All-Around The best option if you want only one program.
+Ultra Focus For use in very noisy places (more focused than the Restaurant program).
 Restaurant For use in noisy places such as restaurants and social gatherings.
 Music For listening to music.
 Acoustic phone A special program for phone conversations.
-Outdoor For outdoor use.
+Outdoor For outdoor use (to reduce wind noise).
 Telecoil phone + Mic For use if you have a phone with a telecoil.
-Telecoil loop + Mic For use in places that have a teleloop system such as theatres and places of worship.
-Ultra Focus For use only in very noisy places (more focused than the Restaurant program).
+Telecoil loop + Mic For use in places that have a teleloop system such as theaters and places of worship.